 In addition to its part in these activities, Group N-2 helped to prepare for reactor tests in Nevada; for example, it provided the initial neutronic instrumentation and prepared the accident analyses required for safety documentation.
-Further, it assisted in performance of the tests by providing neutronic and reactor-safety specialists.
+Further, it assisted in performance of the tests by providing neutronic and reactor safety specialists.
 As a result of the extensive-and intensive-program, the Group grew in size and required a third Kiva that was completed in 1960.
-At that time, local work with Nevada test reactors mockup of the first Rover reactor.
+At that time, local work with Nevada-test reactors was transferred from Kiva 1 to Kiva 3.
+For these reactors, the design group, N-3, managed assembly, disassembly, and packaging for shipment, leaving neutronic checkouts for N-2.
+Zero-power mockups remained in Kiva 1, and non-Rover assemblies were concentrated in Kiva 2.